Visit by Pope Francis to Canada: July 30: Return flight to Rome

-Pope Francis on his return flight to Rome on July 30, 2022 after a week-long trip to Canada, responded to a question from a journalist: "It's true, I didn't use the word because it didn't occur to me, but I described the genocide and asked for pardon, forgiveness for this work that is genocidal.
+On his return flight to Rome on July 30, 2022, Pope Francis was asked whether he would use the word 'genocide' to describe what happened in the residential school system.
+He responded, "It's true, I didn't use the word because it didn't occur to me, but I described the genocide and asked for pardon, forgiveness for this work that is genocidal.
 For example, I condemned this too: Taking away children and changing culture, changing mentalities, changing traditions, changing a race, let's say, a whole culture.
 Yes, it's a technical word, genocide, but I didn't use it because it didn't come to mind, but I described it.
 It is true; yes, it’s genocide.
 Yes, you all, be calm.
 You can say that I said that, yes, that it was genocide."

 Reactions

 Following the papal apology in Maskwacis on July 25, Governor General Mary Simon said, "Today was a day that moved us forward, giving Survivors words that may help them heal.
 Yet it is also a day that can raise complex emotions, especially as the Papal visit continues".
 Prime Minister Justin Trudeau said that the gathering at Maskwacîs would not have been possible "without the courage, advocacy, and perseverance of First Nations, Inuit, and Métis Survivors who recounted their painful memories and shared their experiences".

 The Pope's apology in Maskwacis drew mixed reactions from residential school survivors, politicians, and Indigenous leaders.
 The apology was criticized for not directly mentioning the sexual abuse experienced by school victims, and not addressing the role of the Catholic Church as an institution, instead mentioning the "evil" committed by Christians.
 In an interview with The Canadian Press, Canadian Crown-Indigenous Relations Minister Marc Miller said the "gaps" in the pontiff's apology could not be ignored.
 He said that the Truth and Reconciliation Commission of Canada clearly called for a papal apology to be similar to the 2010 apology the Vatican gave in response to sexual abuse cases in Ireland involving the Catholic Church.
-That apology, delivered Pope Benedict XVI through a letter, directly referred to the sexual abuses suffered by Irish children and the role played by the Catholic Church, which, according to Miller, contrasts with Pope Francis' apology.
+That apology, delivered by Pope Benedict XVI through a letter, directly referred to the sexual abuses suffered by Irish children and the role played by the Catholic Church, which, according to Miller, contrasts with Pope Francis' apology.
 Indigenous lawyer, activist and professor Pamela Palmater opined in similar fashion: "His failure to acknowledge the church’s role — both at the individual level and as an institution and governing body — not only deflects responsibility, but also serves to put more children at risk."
 She said "...the Pope has so far refused to officially rescind, repeal and/or repudiate the [Discovery] doctrine.
 This is despite the fact that he has also acknowledged that this doctrine has been incorporated into various legal systems."